 I’m slowly, but surely developing a “big eye” style.
 There are a few things in this particular painting, which I’m happy about.
 The swimsuit top has the fluorescent color that most swimsuits have and the little decorative details- ruffles and polka dots are a nice touch.
 In other words, I think it looks like a swimsuit should look.
 Also, her hair has nice detail in it.
 It looks like a hairstyle a little girl would wear, to a beach.
 Maybe a little mature, but still cute.

 This painting was done on a canvas that I purchased at an estate sale.
 It was brand new- unopened and all.
 What’s unusual about it, is that the size 8 x 10 is stamped across the top of it and it doesn’t look like the standard 8 x 10 size.
 I did add gesso to it because the texture was pretty rough.
 Plus, it didn’t say whether or not the canvas is pre-primed, on the wrapper.

-This painting is done in acrylic and measures, 11 x 14 inches.
+It is done in acrylic and measures, 8 x 10 inches (or so, it says).